MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/warmup-process-email-marketing.md

 During the warm-up phase, the more consistent you are with volume, frequency, complaint, and bounce levels, the faster you establish a positive sending reputation.
 If you send infrequently (anything less than weekly), it takes longer to build a positive sender reputation.

 ## Warm-up plan

 ### Key to success
 - During weeks 1-2, send to your most active subscribers – those who have opened or clicked in the past 30 days.
 - During weeks 3-4, expand your reach to subscribers who have opened or clicked in the past 60 days.
-- During the first six weeks, don't send it to subscribers who haven't opened or clicked in the past 90 days.
+- During the first 6 weeks, don't send it to subscribers who haven't opened or clicked in the past 90 days.

 ### What to Expect
 As the warm-up process begins, expect some bulking (mailbox providers identifying marketing emails as spam) and blocking.
 The key is to stick with the plan.
 Below are details of what you can expect and actions to take.